Carson Wentz Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Season Stats

-- He also has 138 rushing yards on 35 carries (with one touchdown), averaging 12.5 yards per game.
+- He's also rushed 35 times for 138 yards and one touchdown, averaging 12.5 yards per game.

+- The Colts have run 53.3% passing plays and 46.7% rushing plays this season.
+They rank fourth in the NFL in scoring.

+- Wentz has attempted 41 of his 354 passes in the red zone, accounting for 35.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Buccaneers.